firasm/jupyterbook_course_template/about/syllabus.md

 > Mastering Physics

-and it is required because ----.
+and it is required because it is a companion product to our textbook.

-- Justification for "spaced practice".
-- Plea to do homework and practice problems
+There is considerable research ([here](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1949-8594.1995.tb15736.x) and [here](https://www.learningscientists.org/learning-scientists-podcast/2017/10/4/episode-4-spaced-practice)) that suggests distributed practice is more helpful for long term retention and overall learning.
+Furthermore with online Mastering Physics interface, your textbook, homework assignments, and tests are all on Mastering Physics.
+Mastering Physics also has some integrated study modules that can help you test yourself and take more effective notes.

 ### Lab Manual